Bryan Morris: Pittsburgh Pirates

 Morris began the 2012 season in the bullpen of the Triple-A Indianapolis Indians.
 He was recalled to the Pittsburgh Pirates for the first time on June 24, 2012.
 However, Morris did not have the opportunity to make his Major League debut, as he was optioned back to Indianapolis on June 25, 2012.
 He was recalled by the Pirates on September 10, 2012.
 On September 14, 2012, he made his major league debut, pitching a scoreless inning against the Chicago Cubs.

 Morris was recalled by the Pirates on May 28, 2013 when José Contreras was placed on the disabled list.
 On June 20, 2013, Morris got his first career base hit off Cincinnati Reds pitcher Alfredo Simón.

 Miami Marlins

 On June 1, 2014, Morris was traded to the Miami Marlins in exchange for the 39th overall pick in the Supplemental 2014 MLB Draft.
+He was designated for assignment on September 20, 2016, he cleared waivers and was sent outright to Triple-A New Orleans Zephyrs on September 22.
+He elected free agency after the season on October 3.

 San Francisco Giants

-In January 2017 Morris signed a minor league deal with the San Francisco Giants for the 2017 season.
+On December 13, 2016, Morris signed a minor league contract with the San Francisco Giants.
 He had his contract purchased on April 30, 2017.
 Morris pitched to a 6.43 ERA in 21 innings for the Giants.
-He elected free agency on June 26.
+He was designated for assignment on June 23.
+He elected free agency on June 27.

-Retirement
+Coaching career

 On July 29, 2017, Morris agreed to be the pitching coach at Tullahoma High School for the baseball team, the same school that he graduated from in 2005.